backstage/backstage/plugins/catalog-backend/api-report.md

   resolveUrl: PlaceholderResolverResolveUrl;
 };

-// Warning: (ae-missing-release-tag) "PlaceholderResolverRead" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type PlaceholderResolverRead = (url: string) => Promise<Buffer>;

-// Warning: (ae-missing-release-tag) "PlaceholderResolverResolveUrl" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type PlaceholderResolverResolveUrl = (
   url: string,
   base: string,
 ) => string;

-// Warning: (ae-missing-release-tag) "RecursivePartial" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export type RecursivePartial<T> = {
   [P in keyof T]?: T[P] extends (infer U)[]